IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ## Arrays

 Unlike tuples, arrays are mutable, and unlike dictionaries, arrays contain ordered collections.
-We can create an array by enclosing this collection in [ ].
+You can create an array by enclosing this collection in [ ].

 The syntax to create an array is: [item1, item2, ...].